 How to join

-For further details about how to meet the group, get in touch with Seb and Lynn (our membership officers) via the Contact form.
+For further details about how to meet the group, get in touch with Greg (our membership officer) via the Contact form.

 You’re welcome to come along to a few meets before deciding whether to join.
 After that if you want to continue climbing with us, you should become a member.